b-charles/pigs/ioc/README.md

  * Auto-discovery, also known as voodoo origins.

 And some goals are deliberated ignored:
- * No notion of extendable scope: it's classical for IOC frameworks to include the notion of scope, which defines visibility and lifecycle of components (singleton, prototype...).
+ * No notion of extendable scope: it's classical for IOC frameworks to include the notion of scope, which defines visibility and life cycle of components (singleton, prototype...).
 But not here.
 The framework defines a notion of scopes for a different goal (component definition precedence) and the user can not extend the pre-defined scopes.
  * No integration with any web framework, but web framework can be nicely integrated in it.
  * No AOP support: voodoo is ok, but not satanism.